Dictionary of the Khazars

 Most of the characters and events described in the novel are entirely fictional, as is the culture ascribed to the Khazars in the book, which bears little resemblance to any literary or archeological evidence.

 The novel takes the form of three cross-referenced mini-encyclopedias, sometimes contradicting each other, each compiled from the sources of one of the major Abrahamic religions (Christianity, Islam, and Judaism).
 In his introduction to the work, Pavić wrote:

 The book comes in two different editions, one "male" and one "female", which differ in only a critical passage in a single paragraph.

-Pavić stated that the Khazars were a metaphor for a small people surviving in between great powers and great religions.
-In Yugoslavia, Serbs recognized their own fate; it was the same in Slovenia and elsewhere, a schoolbook on survival.
+In 1984, Pavić stated that the Khazars were a metaphor for a small people surviving in between great powers and great religions.
+In Yugoslavia, Pavić stated five years later, Serbs recognized their own fate; it was the same in Slovenia and elsewhere, a schoolbook on survival.
 The same in Hungary and Czechoslovakia, and on and on.
 A French critic said, 'We are all Khazars in the age of nuclear threat and poisoned environment.'

 A ballet adaption of the Dictionary of the Khazars was staged at Madlenianum Opera and Theatre.
+A play based on the novel has also been staged in the New Riga Theatre.

+How to Use the Dictionary

+In the introductory "How to Use the Dictionary", the author notes that the dictionary "has a register, concordances, and entries, like a holy book or a crossword puzzle, and all the names or subjects marked with the small sign of the cross, the crescent, the Star of David, or some other symbol can be looked up in the corresponding book of this dictionary for more explanation."

+These symbols appear on the cover of the book.
+The reference to the "other symbol" can encompass a rhombus, dual triangles sharing a common base instead of the dyad that is distinctly Hebrew.
+Across a variety of cultures, the rhombus represents a gateway into the total unity of masculine and feminine binaries, as well as the heavens and earth joined in a fertile cycle of death and rebirth.

+Preserved Fragments from the Introduction to the Destroyed 1691 Edition of the Dictionary

+The second of four fragments preserved from the 1691 Hebrew lexicon became known as the "triangle" parable by critics (below).
+The Hebrew fragment, translated from Latin, prompts readers to "imagine two men holding a captured puma on a rope.
+If they want to approach each other, the puma will attack, because the rope will slacken; only if they both pull simultaneously on the rope is the puma equidistant from the two of them.
+That is why it is so for him [male edition] who reads and him who writes to reach each other: between them lies a mutual thought captured on ropes that they pull in opposite directions."